snwlprd/RAPTOR/README.md

 # RAPTOR
-Rapid Analysis for Plasma Turbulence O R
+Rapid Analysis for Plasma Turbulence Or RAPTOR